 FDA Approved Indications

-Dexrazoxane is indicated for:

-Reducing the incidence and severity of cardiomyopathy associated with doxorubicin administration in women with metastatic breast cancer who have received a cumulative doxorubicin dose of 300 mg/m2 and who will continue to receive doxorubicin therapy to maintain tumor control.
-Do not use Totect with doxorubicin initiation.
+Dexrazoxane is indicated for reducing the incidence and severity of cardiomyopathy associated with doxorubicin administration in women with metastatic breast cancer who have received a cumulative doxorubicin dose of 300 mg/m2 and who will continue to receive doxorubicin therapy to maintain tumor control.
+Do not use dexrazoxane with doxorubicin initiation.

-Treatment of extravasation resulting from intravenous anthracycline chemotherapy.

 Policy/Criteria

 Provider must submit documentation (such as office chart notes, lab results or other clinical information) supporting that member has met all approval criteria.

-It is the policy of Louisiana Healthcare Connections that Totect is medically necessary when the following criteria are met:
+It is the policy of Louisiana Healthcare Connections that dexrazoxane is medically necessary when the following criteria are met:

 Initial Approval Criteria